ybekele/FriendZone_front_end/README.md

-## This repo serves as a Front End to https://github.com/cmput404-ahyyy/FriendZone2
+# This project is hosted on Heroku at https://friendzone-404.herokuapp.com/
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repo serves as a Front End to https://github.com/cmput404-ahyyy/FriendZone2

 ## Available Scripts